Intruder scaled fence to enter White House grounds Friday night

 iStock/Thinkstock(WASHINGTON) — An intruder scaled a fence to breach White House grounds Friday night.

-The individual scaled the South Grounds fence at the White House at approximately 11:38 p.m., the U.S. Secret Service said in a statement Saturday.
-The intruder who was carrying a backpack was arrested by Secret Service officers, who also searched the backpack as a precautionary measure.
+The individual, later identified as Jonathan Tuan-Anh Tran, 26, of Milpitas, California, scaled the South Grounds fence at the White House at approximately 11:38 p.m., according to the U.S. Secret Service.
+The intruder, who was carrying a backpack, was arrested by Secret Service officers, who also searched the backpack as a precautionary measure.

-The backpack was found to be free of any hazardous materials, according to the Secret Service statement.

 The president, who had no public events Friday night, was at the White House at the time.